ToyotaInfoTech/RAMN/docs/hardware/microcontroller.rst

 *****

 A crystal from the NX3225GD is selected as the clock source of the microcontroller.
 The `NX3225GD family <https://www.ndk.com/en/products/search/crystal/1189074_1494.html>`_ is automotive-grade, is 	present on the `STM32 compatible crystals list <https://www.st.com/resource/en/application_note/cd00221665-oscillator-design-guide-for-stm8afals-stm32-mcus-and-mpus-stmicroelectronics.pdf>`_ and has also been selected on some `Nucleo designs <https://www.st.com/resource/en/user_manual/dm00231744-stm32-nucleo32-boards-mb1180-stmicroelectronics.pdf>`_ .
-NX3225GD crystals are widely available in 8MHz and 10MHz version.
+NX3225GD crystals are widely available in 8MHz and 10MHz versions.
 RAMN can be used with both, but because of the internal PLL circuitry, the 8MHz does not allow reaching the maximum system clock of 110MHz for the STM32L5 family.
 Therefore, the 10MHz crystal is preferred.

 The NX3225GD crystal has a load capacitance of 8pF, which is relatively low compared to similar products.
 Assuming a stray capacitance of 3pF, two external 10pF capacitors were selected to approximate a 8pF load (3 + 10/2 = 8).